homewsn/bsniffhub/ReadMe.md

 #### Building (Windows)
 Download [the latest release](https://github.com/homewsn/bsniffhub/releases) in zip from github and unzip it, or clone the bsniffhub repository.
 You need to download [Npcap SDK](https://nmap.org/npcap/#download) yourself, since its license prohibits distribution, and unzip it in `bsniffhub/msvs/lib/npcap` directory.
+You need the appropriate [IUP library](lib/iup/ReadMe.md#downloading-and-installation-windows) to make the GUI version.
+The TinyCrypt Cryptographic Library source files are already included in `bsniffhub/lib/tinycrypt`.<br>
-You need the appropriate IUP library to make the GUI version.
-You can see [a list of the available packages](https://sourceforge.net/projects/iup/files/3.30/Windows%20Libraries/Static/).
-For example, if you have MSVC 2019 and want to make x64 version download Win64_vc16 file archive, extract and copy `iup.lib` and `iupimglib.lib` files to the  `bsniffhub/lib/iup-3.30/lib/Win64_vc16` directory.
-Open the MSVC solution, change the library name and path in the bsniffhubgui project properties if it's needed, then build the solution or the single project.
+Open the MSVC 2017 solution, change the path to the IUP libraries in the bsniffhubgui project properties if it's needed, then build the solution or the single project.<br>
-The TinyCrypt Cryptographic Library source files are already included in `bsniffhub/lib/tinycrypt`.
 Make sure you have Wireshark and Npcap runtime libraries installed.

 #### Usage (Linux)